SumitNawathe/secret-hitler/README.md

-# Secret Hitler
+### Secret Hitler Online

+Play everybody's favorite social deduction game online!
+Made by fans of the game, for fans of the game.
-This is an online version of the mafia-style board game View our release website: https://secret-hitler-project.herokuapp.com/
+View our release website: https://secret-hitler-project.herokuapp.com/

+#Edit Fascist Actions

+Tired of playing with the same old actionset?
+Now you can customize the board before every game!

 https://user-images.githubusercontent.com/36702191/213878256-ee2cb249-28ad-4fea-aa90-aaebe2bf22e3.mp4